 Livestock is another story.
 Chickens, ducks, pigs and cows do not fit into a system that is based on zero-input (they almost always need supplementary feeding).
 Moreover, they do not have territorial behavior, and even in small numbers can quickly become dispruptive to the soil and herb layer of the food forest.
 Often, they can severely disrupt the process of soil formation.

-Keeping cattle in combination with trees is another form of agroforestry, not a food forest.
+Keeping cattle in combination with trees is another form of agroforestry, that is called silopasture and is not a food forest.
 If you have enough space, you can of course keep cattle next to your food forest, but not in it.

 In terms of the depth of this research, which is also called Citizen Science, it is not as deep as research done by scientists.
 Measurement errors can possibly occur.
 We have already overcome many of the possible errors that can be encountered, and been able to correct them, and will of course continue to do so.
 The more measurements are done with our tool, the larger the scale of the research, and the better we can correct errors during the interpretation of the results.
-If we receive 1000 soil profiles (with a photograph, so a correction can be made there too) of many soil types, and 1000 biodiversity measurements, then that is enormously valuable from a scientific perspective.
-So, no matter how small your test seems to be, we would love to see you and your food forest participate in the Measure your food forest yield project.
+If we receive 1000 biodiversity tests, and 1000 CO2 sequrestration measurements, then that is enormously valuable from a scientific perspective.
+So, no matter how small your test seems to be, we would love to see you and your food forest participate in the Food forest monitoring project.

 The economics of a food forest are a hot topic full of big opinions.
 In this test, we have kept it simple.
 Precisely because we want as many people as possible to actually do the test.
 We ask about:

 In this way, we collect very relevant information without giving food forest owners hours of work.
 We sincerely hope that you want to participate in the economic test, for yourself and especially if you want to help prove that food forests can have successful revenue models.
 You can enter the economic test’s information every year that your food forest exists and it can replace what you already keep in your administration books.
 A number of testers indicated that they did not have this kind of administration yet, and this tool allowed them to set it up themselves.
-You can also participate in the Measure your food forest yield project to measure CO2-storage, biodiversity levels and soil quality.
+You can also participate in Monitoring your Food Forest to measure CO2-storage, biodiversity levels and soil composition and PH.

-If you use the “Measure your food forest yield” tool, you will be asked what you are willing to share with other users: would you like for your food forest to be visible, as well as your ecological test results?
+If you participate in Monitoring your Food Forest, you will be asked what you are willing to share with other users: would you like for your food forest to be visible, as well as your ecological test results?
 Then you can choose “yes”.
 If you do not want that, you can choose “no”.
 Then, your food forest does not appear in comparisons with other food forests.
 However, if you participate, you will automatically be sharing data with an Open Source that any scientist can use, but this data is not traceable to your food forest.

 The four ecological tests are made to be done on so-called “tree plots”, of which you create one for each hectare of food forest.
 If you have a 1-hectare food forest, we ask you to do these tests only once.
 If your food forest is larger, then we ask you to do them in several places in order to be representative.

 The biodiversity and soil animal life tests should be done every year.
-The CO2 storage tests can be done every three to five years.
+The CO2 sequestration test can be done every three to five years.
 Doing the tests more often is allowed, but not required.

 For the economic test, you fill in your information once a year.
 We recommend entering them at least every year when you are doing end-of-year financial assessments and statements.